GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 ## <img src="icons/google-logo.jpg" height="30" width="30" > Google

-As stated [here](https://support.google.com/cloud/answer/6310037?hl=en) you should not store API keys in application's source tree.
+As stated [here](https://support.google.com/cloud/answer/6310037?hl=en) you should not store API keys in the application's source tree.
 There are some exceptions like Google Maps API keys that sometimes need to be embedded in JS.

 API keys are distributed per project.
 There are two types of personal secrets: API keys and Service account keys, the deletion process is the same and detailed below.